I’ve spent hunks of the past couple of days working exemption issues in cases we’re filing.

-California has opted out but has a bankruptcy-only set of exemptions that largely mirror the federal bankruptcy exemptions.
+California has opted out of the federal bankruptcy exemptions but has a bankruptcy-only set of exemptions that largely mirror the federal bankruptcy exemptions.

 My typical client this year has substantially more income and more assets than the people I was seeing two years ago.
 Today’s client has more to protect, so I wallow in exemption issues.

 In no particular order, here are the themes and problems that developed.

 All other things being equal, if you have to choose between exempting cash and/or stock or vehicles, exempt the cash.
 If the non exempt asset has associated costs of sale or uncertain value, you will have an opportunity to negotiate with the trustee on the purchase of the asset by the client, or the timing of turnover.

 There’s little discussion about the value of money on deposit or stock for which there is a market.